The Best Vacuum Cleaners of 2020

 Kenmore Elite Pet Friendly

-The Elite Pet-Friendly from Kenmore also earned an Editors' Choice award.
-This bulky bagged vacuum cleaner is a bit short on extra features and functions, but it can't be beat for carpet cleaning performance.
+The Kenmore Elite Pet Friendly also earns an Editors' Choice award.
+This bulky bagged vacuum cleaner is short on extra features and functions, but it can't be beaten for carpet cleaning performance.
+It did a great job of removing even hard to clean messes from soft floors and has one of the larger cleaning paths of the group, making it a breeze to tackle large rooms efficiently.

 However, this performance comes at a price; it's hefty and a little less maneuverable.
-But it is the clear choice for carpeted homes needing heavy-duty cleaning.
+However, it is the clear choice for carpeted homes that are in need of a heavy-duty machine.
 It also does a solid job cleaning hard floors and can keep up with messy pets or kids.

 Read Full Review: Kenmore Elite Pet Friendly

 Shark Navigator Lift-Away Professional

-A great vacuum on a budget is the Shark Navigator Lift-Away Professional.
-It does a good job at removing all types of debris from carpet, even pet hair.
-It isn't overly heavy or cumbersome, is overall easy to use, and is highly maneuverable, mainly due to its swivel head.
+If you are shopping for a solid vacuum cleaner on a budget, then we highly recommend the Shark Navigator Lift-Away Professional.
+It removes all types of debris from carpet, including pet hair.
+It isn't too heavy or cumbersome, is overall easy to use, and is highly maneuverable, primarily as a result of its swivel head.

 However, we weren't impressed with its performance on hard floors.
-It cleans up medium-sized debris reasonably well but struggles with very fine or larger items such as flour or Cheerios.
+It cleans up medium-sized debris reasonably well but struggles with very fine messes like flour and larger debris such as Cheerios.
 It required a few extra passes to get the job done.
 All in all, this is our favorite vacuum when shopping on a budget.
 It holds its own with other models that cost significantly more and delivers an above-average performance across the board.

 Read Full Review: Shark Navigator Lift-Away Professional